shui1/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tdx-hfl/tdx-hfl.md

 ```

 The model files generated during training will be saved in the `model` folder.
 In this example, the information related to variable values is stored in `model/model.ckpt-data` of `ps0`, and the information related to the computational graph structure is stored in `model/model.ckpt-meta` of `worker0`.

+Training is completed when both worker containers display the following output: `Optimization finished.`

 After training is complete, unmount the storage.
 Replace `<role>` with the role of the container (either `ps0`, `worker0`, or `worker1`).